utkarshagar2121/VaultShare-/ReadME.md

-# 📁 Secure File Sharing System
+# 📁VaultShare- Secure File Sharing System

 A secure file-sharing web application built using **FastAPI**, **PostgreSQL**, and **Cloudinary** that supports role-based access. `Ops` users can upload files, while `Client` users can view and download shared files.
 The system includes JWT-based authentication, email verification, and secure download logging.